Skip to content

 Ignoring cash

 Japan is still heavily cash-based.
-Many small restaurants, shrines, and street food stalls don’t take cards.
-Withdraw ¥30,000–50,000 at a 7-Eleven ATM on arrival.
+Many small restaurants, shrines, street food stalls, and izakayas do not accept cards.
+Withdraw ¥30,000–50,000 at a 7-Eleven ATM on arrival (they accept international cards when most ATMs do not).
+Running out of cash on a Saturday night in Golden Gai is miserable.

-Only ¥600 ($4) for unlimited rides on all Tokyo Metro lines for 24 hours.
-If you’re hitting 4+ stations in a day, this pays for itself by lunchtime.
+Unlimited rides on all Tokyo Metro lines for 24 hours.
+If you are hitting 4+ stations in a day, this pays for itself by lunchtime.
+Buy at any Metro station.
+Note: does not cover JR lines (Yamanote) or private railways — you will still need your Suica for those.

 🏪